KhAlamdar11/hmr_sim/README.md

 [![Gymnasium](https://gymnasium.farama.org/assets/images/logo-dark.svg)](https://github.com/Farama-Foundation/Gymnasium)

 This package provides a hmr_sim simulator built with Gymnasium for testing and developing multi-agent system algorithms.
-It is designed for quickly creating new mission scenerios.
+It is designed for quickly creating new mission scenarios.

 ## Installation